sheraadams/sheraadams.github.io/README.md

     ),
 ```

 With the **update dashboard()** function we can update the dashboard according to the selected filter type.
-We have an input callback that takes the filter filterValue as a parameter and we have output callbacks for the data and columns of the data table.
+We have an input callback that takes the filter as a parameter and we have output callbacks for the data and columns of the data table.
 ```python
 @app.callback(Output('datatable-id', 'data'),
               Output('datatable-id', 'columns'),